-The growth of the company's network has two drivers; to increase the capability of the asset base to manage future load demands, and to accommodate new connections for generators and customers.
-During the regulatory year, a number of projects were completed, including:
+The growth of the network has two drivers; to increase the capability of the asset base to manage future load demands, and to accommodate new connections for generators and customers.
+The company continues to support local authority and private developers' enquiries through the provision of new electrical connections, network alterations and, in conjunction with key stakeholders, connection of new generation plant to the network.